Who we are

 Our mission is to harness the expertise, the competence and knowledge of all UWCM members in order to promote:

-Social interactions – Through local, national and international networks, we foster the development of friendship and collaboration between women eager to share experiences and interests.
+Social interactions – Through local, national and international networks, we foster the development of friendships and collaboration between women eager to share experiences and interests.

 Growth – Through our belief in the importance of lifelong education, we enable our members to develop and use their expertise to become agents of change by influencing policies that improve the status of women and girls in all areas of life.